-4.13.11 Determination of effective interest rates
+4.13.11 Determination of effective interest rates (SIGNIFICANT POLICY)

 The Company regards as the effective interest rate, to be used for discounting future expected cash flows, the contractual HUF- and EUR-denominated fixed interest rates for which its affiliates swapped their variable interest rates using interest rate swap transactions.
 Any material change in the effective interest rate results in the change of cost; no such changes have occurred.
-The effective interest rate applied by the Company in the reporting period is 4.5%, which is identical with the effective interest rate applied - and justified in detail - in the consolidated financial statements.
+Much like in the base period, the effective interest rate applied by the Company in the reporting period is 4.5%, which is identical with the effective interest rate applied - and justified in detail - in the consolidated financial statements.
 The Company uses such effective interest rate as the discount rate where it performs discounted cash flow calculations, e.g. for the measurement of intangible asset, tangible assets or goodwill.
 The Company has no assets that would warrant discounting.
 In the case of long-term loans, the effective interest rate corresponds to the interest rate specified in the contract, thus no discounting is required.
 The long-term deferred income relating to grants need not be discounted because they had all been financially settled, and they are presented as liabilities only because of the requirement to spread the assets affected by the grant throughout the useful life of the assets.

-4.13.12 Netting of financial instruments
+Netting of financial instruments 4.13.12